 She rung the door bell.
 I opened the door faster than a 5-year-old ripping into a present on Christmas morning.

 “Can you help me carry this big box?
-It’s too heavy and I have a bad back,”
+It’s too heavy and I have a bad back,” she said.

 It was then and there I knew that the moment… which I waited about nine months for, with so many twists, turns and heartbreaks… had finally come.

-Of course, there still had to be a little drama
+Of course, there still had to be a little drama.

 It’d only be fitting, you see.